News|Articles|January 6, 2026

 At MGMA Leaders Conference 2025, panelists explored whether physicians still see medicine as a vocation — and how culture shapes retention, engagement and satisfaction.

-At the MGMA Leaders Conference 2025 last fall in Orlando, Florida, an expert panel, moderated by Shane Jackson, MBA, president of Jackson Healthcare, wrestled with deceptively simple question: Is medicine still a calling?
-The question was first posed in a joint report published by the two organizations earlier this year.
+At the Medical Group Management Association Leaders Conference 2025 last fall in Orlando, Florida, an expert panel, moderated by Shane Jackson, MBA, president of Jackson Healthcare, wrestled with a deceptively simple question: Is medicine still a calling?
+The question was first posed in a joint report published by the two organizations earlier in 2026.

-The panel was comprised of Tony Stajduhar, president of Jackson Physician Search, Miechia A. Esco, M.D., Ph.D., MBA, RPVI, FACS, a board-certified locum tenens vascular surgeon and chief medical resource officer at LocumTenens.com, and Chris Franklin, president of LocumTenens.com.
+The panel was comprised of Tony Stajduhar, then-president of Jackson Physician Search and now a senior adviser for Jackson Healthcare; Miechia A. Esco, M.D., Ph.D., MBA, RPVI, FACS, a board-certified locum tenens vascular surgeon and chief medical resource adviser at LocumTenens.com; and Chris Franklin, president of LocumTenens.com.

 Leaders can help clinicians reconnect to purpose through hiring practices, onboarding, honest communication, mentorship and culture that values people as much as productivity.